Vatshayan/Image-Recognition-Project/README.md

 # Image-Recognition-Project
-Image recognition and Classification Project for final year college students.
+Image recognition and Classification Project for college students.

-## Synopsis-
+## SYNOPSIS-

 Deep learning technologies are becoming the major approaches for natural signal and information processing, like image classification, speech recognition.
 Deep learning is a technology inspired by the functioning of human brain.
 In deep learning, networks of artificial neurons analyze large dataset to automatically discover underlying patterns, without human intervention, deep learning identify patterns in unstructured data such as, Images, sound, video and text.
 Convolutional neural networks (CNN) become very popular for image classification in deep learning; CNN’s perform better than human subjects on many of the image classification datasets.
 100% is the result predicted for Image recognition.